 How Phishing Works

 Phishing attacks are usually disguised as legitimate communications from trusted sources.
-The attacker creates a message that looks like it’s from a reputable company, government agency, or even a person you know.
-The message may urge you to take immediate action, like clicking on a link, downloading an attachment, or entering personal information on a fake website.
+The attacker creates a message that appears to be from a reputable company, government agency, or even a person you know.
+The message may prompt you to take immediate action, such as clicking on a link, downloading an attachment, or entering personal information on a fake website.

-• Urgency: The message often creates a sense of urgency, claiming your account has been compromised, or your action is needed to avoid negative consequences.
+- Urgency: The message often creates a sense of urgency, claiming that your account has been compromised or that your action is needed to avoid negative consequences.

 Common Phishing Techniques